-We invite parents, grandparents, and siblings with adults to bring their lunch and join their students in the cafeteria.
-Please arrive shortly before the start of the child's lunch period and sign in at the front desk prior to meeting their students in the cafeteria.
+We invite parents, grandparents, and siblings with adults to bring their lunch and join their students.
+Please arrive shortly before the start of the child's lunch period and sign in at the front desk prior to meeting their students in their classroom area.
 We ask visitors eating lunch at school to provide food only for their own family members.